Colorectal Cancer Screening: Testing for Blood in the Stool

 How to do the test

 You'll start by collecting 3 consecutive stool samples, or sometimes 2 if you're using an FIT kit.
 For an FOBT, you can do this by using a clean container or by draping plastic wrap loosely across your toilet bowl to catch your stool.
-For the FIT you take the samples from stool in the toilet bowl.
+For the FIT, you take the samples from stool in the toilet bowl.
 The process may take several days depending on how often you have a bowel movement.

 Using the test applicators, you'll take 2 samples from different parts of each of the stools you collected.
 Then you'll smear the samples on the testing cards in your kit as directed.

 Some testing cards come with a chemical solution.
 When you apply it to the cards that hold the samples, the cards turn blue if there is blood in your stool.
-If there is no chemical solution, you will have to return the sealed cards to your doctor or lab within 2 weeks.
+If there is no chemical solution, you will have to return the sealed cards to your healthcare provider or lab within 2 weeks.

 If you're able to get the results at home and the cards do turn blue, or if you have any questions about the test results, you should contact your healthcare provider right away.